Key takeaways

 In a perfect world, no one would ever carry a balance on a credit card.
-Carrying balances usually means you are paying interest on your purchases, so whatever you bought ends up costing you more than it needs to.
+Carrying balances usually means you are paying interest on your purchases, so whatever you bought ends up costing you more than the original purchase price.

 Even with low or no-interest promotions, carrying debt is a risk.
 Depending on how high your balances are in relation to your credit limit, you may also run the risk of damaging your credit score.